Prescription Drug Interactions

 Additionally, read the disclaimer at the bottom on diabetics and pregnant women.
 Diabetics must always be careful of sugar levels and pregnant or nursing women should always check with doctor before adding nutritionals, natural remedies or meds.

-Pomegranate Juice Disclaimer: Any fruit juice has sugars, including pomegranate.
+Health Disclaimer: Any fruit juice has sugars, including pomegranate.
 If you have any condition where sugar levels matter, check with your doctor.
 Diabetics should definitely check sugar content and discuss the use of antioxidant juices fully with their doctor.
-Although I found no specific contraindications to drinking pomegranate juice if pregnancy or nursing, check with your doctor if pregnant or nursing.
+Although I found no specific contraindications to drinking pomegranate juice if pregnancy or nursing, check with your doctor if pregnant or nursing before adding liquid nutritionals.